KareemOtoum/eigen-softposit/EigenSoftposit.md

 ### Benchmarking

 Matrix Ops Measured: Multiplication, Addition, Subtraction
-Matrix Sizes: From 10×10 to 50×50 in 10-step increments
+Measurement: Aggregated time taken to perform addition, subtraction and multiplication of matrices Matrix Sizes: From 10×10 to 50×50 in 10-step increments
 Repetitions: 5 per measurement
 Values: